aspose-note/Aspose.Note-Documentation/java/developer-guide/working-with-onenote-notebook/_index.md

 ### **Loading Notebook File from Stream**
 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-Notebook-LoadFilefromStream-LoadFilefromStream.java" >}}
 ### **Loading Notebook File with LoadOptions**
 By default, notebook's child documents are loaded "lazily", i.e. their loading is postponed until direct access to a specific child.
 An alternative approach is to load all children at once.
-The last can be achieved by passing to the Notebook constructor NotebookLoadOptions with InstantLoading flag set to true.
-Following code snippets demonstrate both approaches.
+The last can be achieved by passing to the Notebook constructor NotebookLoadOptions with the InstantLoading flag set to true.
+The following code snippets demonstrate both approaches.
 #### **Loading Notebook with Lazy Loading Option**
 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-Notebook-LoadingNotebookFilewithLoadOptions-LoadingNotebookFilewithLoadOptions.java" >}}
 #### **Loading Notebook Instantly**